The Studio of Francisco de Zurbarán (1598-1664)

 Joseph Mallord William Turner (1775 – 1851)

-The Sun Setting Through Vapour London, about 1809 Oil on canvas 69.2 x 101.6 cm The sun disperses the clouds and infuses sand and sea with a golden glow.
+Joseph Mallord William Turner The Sun Setting Through Vapour London, about 1809 Oil on canvas 69.2 x 101.6 cm The sun disperses the clouds and infuses sand and sea with a golden glow.
 Fishermen unload their catch which is then displayed on the beach for sale.
-Behind, a number of ships including a first-rate man-of-war and a dismasted hulk … Read more
+Behind, a number of ships including a first-rate man-of-war … Read more

 Jean-François de Troy (1679-1752)

-Jason Taming the Bulls of Aeetes Rome, about 1742 Oil on canvas 55.3 x 128.9 cm Jason, in the centre, miraculously tames two fire-breathing bulls in his quest for the Golden Fleece.
+Jean-François de Troy Jason Taming the Bulls of Aeetes Rome, about 1742 Oil on canvas 55.3 x 128.9 cm Jason, in the centre, miraculously tames two fire-breathing bulls in his quest for the Golden Fleece.
 He is watched in amazement to the left by Aeetes, the King of Colchis, and by his daughter Medea.
-She was Jason’s lover … Read more
+She … Read more

 Henri de Toulouse-Lautrec (1864 – 1901)

-A Woman Seated in a Garden Paris, about 1890 Essence on cardboard 49.4 x 31.3 cm Toulouse-Lautrec painted many studies of women posed in a garden setting in the years around 1890.
-The studies were made in a public park close to his studio in Montmartre and they included friends and paid models.
-The unknown woman … Read more
+Henri de Toulouse-Lautrec A Woman Seated in a Garden Paris, about 1890 Essence on cardboard 49.4 x 31.3 cm Toulouse-Lautrec painted many studies of women posed in a garden setting in the years around 1890.
+The studies were made in a public park close to his studio in Montmartre and they included friends and paid … Read more

 Jacopo Robusti, called Tintoretto (1518 – 1594)

-A Portrait of a Young Man Venice, 1554 Oil on canvas 121 x 93.3 cm The inscription records that this portrait was painted ‘in the year 1554 in the month of May [or March], in the 22nd year of his age’.
-Unfortunately, the identity of the young man has been lost.
-However, the three-quarter-length format, … Read more
+Jacopo Robusti, called Tintoretto Portrait of a Young Man Venice, 1554 Oil on canvas 121 x 93.3 cm At the top right corner of this portrait an inscription reads (in Latin), ‘in the year 1554 in the month of May [or March], in the 22nd year of his age’.
+The actual identity of the young … Read more

 Tiberio of Assisi (about 1470-1524)

-Saint Francis of Assisi Bastia, near Assisi, early 16th century Fresco, transferred to canvas in the 19th century 153 x 70 cm Saint Francis (about 1181-1226) is shown in the habit of the religious order he formed, the Friars Minor.
-He displays the stigmata, the scars corresponding to the five wounds of the crucified Christ. … Read more
+Tiberio of Assisi Saint Francis of Assisi Bastia, near Assisi, early 16th century Fresco, transferred to canvas in the 19th century 153 x 70 cm Saint Francis (about 1181-1226) is shown in the habit of the religious order he formed, the Friars Minor.
+He displays the stigmata, the scars corresponding to the five wounds of … Read more

 Tiberio of Assisi (about 1470 – 1524)

-Saint Ansanus Bastia, near Assisi, the early 16th century Fresco, trasferred to canvas in the 19th century 153 x 70 cm Ansanus (died 303) was a Sienese nobleman martyred by the Emperor Diocletian for converting to Christianity.
+Tiberio of Assisi Saint Ansanus Bastia, near Assisi, the early 16th century Fresco, transferred to canvas in the 19th century 153 x 70 cm Ansanus (died 303) was a Sienese nobleman martyred by the Emperor Diocletian for converting to Christianity.
 He was the city’s earliest patron saint.
-He is shown holding his trachea, lungs, heart and liver, possibly … Read more
+He is shown holding his trachea, lungs, heart … Read more

 DEFINING FACES